-During 2013 I also started teaching Professional Scrum Master Certification courses for Firebrand in Holland, Sweden and the UK.
-The courses (approx. one per month) served as nice break from coaching clients and a chance to revisit the fundamentals of Scrum and Agile.
-During the courses I was fortunate enough to meet a lot of “new born” Agilists hungry for knowledge about Scrum and Agile.
+During 2013 I also started teaching Professional Scrum Master Certification courses for Firebrand in Holland, Sweden, and the UK.
+The courses (approx. one per month) served as a nice break from coaching clients and a chance to revisit the fundamentals of Scrum and Agile.
+During the courses, I was fortunate enough to meet a lot of “newborn” Agilists hungry for knowledge about Scrum and Agile.
 I also got to listen to many of their war stories about their struggles and achievements implementing Agile in their organizations.
 I think it’s fair to say that Agile is gaining momentum, but experienced Agile coaches will unfortunately not be out of jobs anytime soon.

-Finally we decided to formalize our collaboration by making goAgile a public company during 2013.
-By Danish law public companies must have a CEO and to my surprise my colleagues unanimously pointed at me as the best candidate.
+Finally, we decided to formalize our collaboration by making goAgile a public company in 2013.
+By Danish law, public companies must have a CEO and to my surprise, my colleagues unanimously pointed at me as the best candidate.
 I humbly accepted to take the first turn and to strive to be a thought leader, protect our culture of equality and never to give anyone a direct order.

 Also from a sporting perspective was 2013 a memorable year.
-After my Ironman debut in 2012 I promised my family not to do another one in 2013.
-Instead I focused on running, which is less time consuming, but still challenging and a good investment in future Triathlon adventures.
+After my Ironman debut in 2012, I promised my family not to do another one in 2013.
+Instead, I focused on running, which is less time to consume, but still challenging and a good investment in future Triathlon adventures.
 My efforts resulted in a 10 minutes improvement of my marathon personal best in May at Copenhagen Marathon and I managed to shave another 6 minutes off at the 40th anniversary Berlin Marathon in September.

-Looking ahead at 2014 I’m very excited about a few thinks.
+Looking ahead at 2014 I’m very excited about a few things.
 Later this January I turn 40 and I have agreed (negotiated might be a better word for it) with my family to celebrate it by training for another Ironman.
 This time I will race Challenge Roth in Germany, which is one of the oldest, fastest and most prestigious races around.
-Secondly I’m exited to find out where we are heading with goAgile.
+Secondly, I’m excited to find out where we are heading with goAgile.
 I’m blessed with colleagues who are extremely passionate about what they do and I’m sure they will steer our little ship in a positive direction.
-Finally I look forward to help my current main client take Agile to the next level.
-Hopefully they will be able to take complete ownership of the process during 2014 and I can then move on to help other companies improve their processes and practices and ultimately their joy of work.
-Due to the load of training required for the Ironman I will only do a couple of Scrum Master Certification courses during the first half of 2014.
+Finally, I look forward to helping my current main client take Agile to the next level.
+Hopefully, they will be able to take complete ownership of the process during 2014 and I can then move on to help other companies improve their processes and practices and ultimately their joy of work.
+Due to the amount of training required for the Ironman, I will only do a couple of Scrum Master Certification courses during the first half of 2014.
 I’ll also spend some time during the first half of 2014 evaluating the pros/cons of the training so far.